FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 # A Blockchain network

-## Think: Networks, Identities and Permissions
+## Think: Network, Identity and Permission

 Hyperledger Fabric is a technology designed to address the diverse needs of the multiple organizations who collaborate in a blockchain network.
 Because of the many requirements that arise in these networks, **Hyperledger Fabric has a rich set of concepts** that you may initially find slightly overwhelming!
 Don't worry though -- the principles that underly these concepts are quite straightforward to understand if you group them into three categories: **Network**, **Identity** and **Permission**.